Probing Quantum Nonlinearities through Neutrino Oscillations: Empirical Bounds and Estimates

 \section{Empirical Bounds and Estimates}

 We have the modified oscillation lengths in the form

 where $X$ is the leading order correction depending on the nonlinearity parameters and energy.
 Current neutrino oscillation data fit the conventional neutrino mass scenario quite well.
 Still, as there are the usual experimental uncertainties, we use those to estimate the size of $X$.
-From an eyeball inspection of the data, we conservatively take $X$ to be in the range $10\%$ to $0.01\%$ and will use this to constrain the range of values which $\alpha$ can take for each type of nonlinearity considered.
+From \cite{review}, we conservatively take $X$ to be in the range $10\%$ to $0.01\%$ and will use this to constrain the range of values which $\alpha$ can take for each type of nonlinearity considered.
 Following that, we will estimate the value of $X$ in future higher energy experiments.

 Since the background fields play the dual role of Lorentz violating and nonlinearity parameters, we rewrite them as follows

 Upon restoring the factors of $\hbar$'s and $c$'s, the length dimensions of the parameters is given by